katholiek-onderwijs-vlaanderen/odoutils/BACKLOG.md

 - [ ] Stop pg container on CTRL-C (otherwise it keeps running - not stop after test run - for speed)

 COULD
+- [ ] add -a option to auto-install dependencies in automation context?
 - [ ] Add -q (quiet) flag to suppress output for odorun and odounit.
 - [ ] Check that reloading the browser on windows/linux can also be automated :-)